 Every two weeks or so I am publishing an essay from an emerging writer.
-This week, “The Switzerland Schedule” by Robin Williamson.
-Robin is a British author based in Riverside, California, where she is completing her MFA in Creative Writing at UC Riverside.
+This week, “The Switzerland Schedule” by Thalia Williamson.
+Thalia is a British author based in Riverside, California, where she is completing her MFA in Creative Writing at UC Riverside.
 She is the author of an as-yet-unpublished memoir, Things Bad Begun, and is at work on another, The Silent Part.
 An excerpt of The Silent Part is forthcoming in Joyland.
-Find Robin on Twitter at @authordrw.
+Find Thalia on Twitter at @authordrw.

 We spent one month as a family—all of us, for once, in one place—before she did it, or before we all, together, did it, because in the end my mother’s death, or the "alleviation of her existence,” as the "SWITZERLAND Schedule" called it, was something of a collective deed, a family undertaking.